Jory: A Six-Year-Old's World – Exploring the Developmental Milestones of a Six-Year-Old Child

 The Role of Parents and Caregivers: Nurturing Growth

 Parents and caregivers play a crucial role in supporting Jory’s development.
-They create a nurturing and stimulating environment that encourages his exploration, learning, and growth.
-This involves providing opportunities for physical activity, engaging in imaginative play, reading together, and supporting his academic pursuits.
+And they create a nurturing and stimulating environment that encourages his exploration, learning, and growth.
+That said, this involves providing opportunities for physical activity, engaging in imaginative play, reading together, and supporting his academic pursuits.
 Open communication and emotional support are also essential for fostering his social and emotional well-being.
 Creating a supportive and encouraging environment allows Jory to thrive and reach his full potential.

 Supporting Jory's Development: